GeorgeHernandez/GeorgeHernandez/Cognition/CSE/GoogleWishList.md

 - Vertical bookmarks like Microsoft Edge
   - 2022-08-20 At some point Google Chrome added a Sidebar with 2 nice items: A Reading List and Bookmarks in a vertical tree format.
+- 2025-01-06 I've been using the saved tab groups a lot for weeks now and I like them but it's a work in progress.
+What I'd like next is the ability to sort or reorder the list of saved tab groups.

 ## Google Contacts